 The basin receives only around eight inches of rain a year, and plant and animal life is scarce.
 A rare seep we chanced upon showed signs of life; bird, deer and coyote tracks in the mud.
 Such a water hole is a precious resource here.
 Cassidy, of course, drank her fill.

 Bizarre hoodoos dot the trailess landscape.
 This is a designated wilderness area and very remote.
-A GPS is recommended, if you don't have a Cassidy.
+A GPS is recommended, if you don't have a Cassidy.- No mountain bike or motorized vehicles.

 - No campfires, no collecting of fossils or petrified wood.